phpearth/docs/php/intro/basics.md

 ## Comments

-Comments in code are language elements that indicate what parts of the code should not be parsed and processed.
+Comments in code are language elements that indicate which parts of the code should not be parsed and processed.
 PHP provides two types of comments:

 * Single line comments: